-Amounts received for a disposal in excess of £10,000 are categorised as capital receipts and remain in the Capital Receipts Reserve.
+Amounts received for a disposal more than £10,000 are categorised as capital receipts and remain in the Capital Receipts Reserve.
 They can only be used for new capital investment or set aside to reduce the need to borrow.
 Receipts are appropriated to the Reserve from the Operational Revenue Reserve Balance in the Movement in Reserves Statement.